Sauron U-Net: Simple automated redundancy elimination in medical image segmentation via filter pruning

 \subsection{Benchmark on three segmentation tasks}

-We optimized and pruned nnUNet \cite{isensee2021nnu} with Sauron, and we compared its performance with cSGD\footnote{https://github.com/DingXiaoH/Centripetal-SGD} \cite{ding2019centripetal}, FPGM\footnote{https://github.com/he-y/filter-pruning-geometric-median} \cite{he2019filter}, and Autopruner\footnote{https://github.com/Roll920/AutoPruner} \cite{luo2020autopruner} using a pruning rate similar to the one achieved by Sauron.
-Since cSGD and FPGM severely underperformed in this setting, we re-run them with their pruning rate set to only 50\% ($r=0.5$).
-Additionally, to understand the influence of the proposed regularization term $\delta_{opt}$ on the performance and pruning rate, we conducted ablation experiments with $\lambda=0$.
-We computed the Dice coefficient \cite{dice1945measures} and 95\% Hausdorff distance (HD95) \cite{rote1991computing} on Rats and ACDC test sets (see \Cref{table:rats,table:acdc}).
+We optimized and pruned nnUNet \citep{isensee2021nnu}, whose architecture slightly differed on the number of filters, encoder-decoder levels, and normalization layer based on the dataset.
+For Rats and ACDC, we utilized 2D nnUNet, and for ATLAS and KiTS, we utilized 3D nnUNet; further details related to nnUNet's architecture and its optimization can be found in Section 3 of the Supplementary material.
+We compared Sauron's performance with cSGD \citep{ding2019centripetal}, FPGM \citep{he2019filter}, Autopruner \citep{luo2020autopruner}, STAMP \citep{dinsdale2022stamp}, and TVSPrune \citep{murti2023tvsprune} using a pruning rate similar to the one achieved by Sauron.
+We chose cSGD and FPGM since, similarly to Sauron, they are redundancy-elimination filter pruning methods.
+Autopruner and STAMP, in contrast, are filter-importance-based methods; Autopruner learns filter importance during the training, and STAMP computes filter importance via $L_2$ norm.
+We chose to compare STAMP against Sauron because it was also evaluated on medical image segmentation tasks.
+We also evaluated TVSPrune, which can prune without access to the training data.
+Since cSGD and FPGM severely underperformed when adjusted to achieve a pruning rate similar to Sauron, we re-run them with their pruning rate set to only 50\% ($r=0.5$).
+For TVSPrune, we aimed to avoid severe underperformance by limiting the number of pruning iterations.
+We computed the Dice coefficient \citep{dice1945measures} and 95\% Hausdorff distance (HD95) \citep{rote1991computing} on Rats, ACDC and ATLAS test sets (see \Cref{table:performance}).